“I’m so sorry.”

-Especially if you are interested in manifesting your desires, improving your health, and being more happy in life.
-These words can destroy your self esteem.
-Or, if you are already suffering or struggling with low self esteem, they can take you even lower and deeper into that.
+Especially if you are interested in manifesting your desires, improving your health, and being happier in life.
+These words can destroy your self-esteem.
+Or, if you are already suffering or struggling with low self-esteem, they can take you even lower and deeper into that.

 As I shared in The Power of Words, what you place after the words, “I Am” are critical to health, happiness, and success.